-If you can answer these 3 crucial questions about your content quality, you will be in a much better position to know what to edit and how to start.
-While these factors are by no means a complete list, it will get you thinking in the right direction!
+If you can answer these ten crucial questions about your content quality, you will be in a much better position to know what to edit and how to start creating content that works.
+While these factors are by no means a complete list, they will get you thinking in the right direction for your website’s content strategy!
 Consider these questions:

 - Does your content include keywords and other SEO essentials?